-CSC102 Seminar in Computers

-1 cr. hrs.
+CSC102 Seminar in Computers 1 cr. hrs.
 Seminar in Computers is a course designed to cover the basic concepts of various computer software programs.

-Seminar in Computers

-Seminar in Computers is a course designed to cover the basic concepts of various computer software programs
+Seminar in Computers 2 cr. hr.
+CSC103 Seminar in Computers is a course designed to cover the basic concepts of various computer software programs

-Seminar Computers
+CSC104 Seminar Computers 3 cr. hr.
 Seminar in Computers is a course designed to cover the basic concepts of various computer software programs.

-Microcomputer Applications I
+CSC151 Microcomputer Applications I 3 cr. hr.
 This course will make students aware of microcomputer applications specific to the software applications, and will enable students to become familiar with the use of software applications and tools for microcomputer applications.

-Introduction to Computers

-In the Introduction to Computers course, students will learn the most important topics of basic computers skills and the Microsoft Office software.
+CSC176 Introduction to Computers In the Introduction to Computers course, students will learn the most important topics of basic computers skills and the Microsoft Office software.
 No prior computer experience is assumed.
 Students are first presented with an overview of computer concepts and the computer system, which include hardware, software, computer ethics, and networking and telecommunications.
 An introduction to the Windows operating system is covered.
 Once you are comfortable with the basics of computing and operation systems, we will briefly cover Internet concepts and WWW browsing skills as well as webpage development.
 Next, you will learn the Office 2000 or XP programs, followed by sets of tutorials that teach the basics of Word, Excel, Access, and PowerPoint.
 Students will "learn by doing" as they complete realistic, step-by-step tutorials and Case problems, at the computer.

-Microcomputer Applications

-This course is designed to teach the application of specified computer software programs.
+CSC177 Microcomputer Applications This course is designed to teach the application of specified computer software programs.
 Students will be expected to learn the basic concept and operations of the software and to apply the learned skills to the completion of assigned tasks and projects.
 The specific software used for each section of the course will be specified in the class syllabus.